Charlesmbuu/cybersecurity-blog/PortSwigger/Academy/readme.md

 ## Welcome!
-This is where we learn to secure the web one step at a time, with our practical, interactive learning materials.
+This is where you can learn to secure the web one step at a time, with a practical, interactive learning materials, thanks to Portswigger.

 Covering the latest research, and completely free.

 # Content
 1. API Testing